sroutier/gitlab-webhook-receiver/README.md

 # Introduction

 gitlab-webhook-receiver is a script to receive http posts from gitlab and then pull the latest branches from a git repo.
+Optionally it can also replicate that pulled git repository to a 3rd location as a backup or for any other testing purpuses.

 # License